wh33les/Blog/_posts/2017-6-10-Structures-in-C.md

 This is the most powerful and recommended method of declaring a structure.
 I think the distinction here is that while <code>TYPE-ID</code> is now in the role of <code>tag</code>, the new data type is just called <code>TYPE-ID</code> (again, whatever that type-id is actually named, e.g., "LINKED_LIST", and convention says the name is in all caps)...
 Otherwise, I don't see any other distinction from the tagged structure method.
 Here, the variable_identifier is not included, which then makes the tagged structure method seem redundant.
 F&G also says the tagged and typedef methods can be combined into a tagged typed definition...
 So what exactly is the point of using a tag at all?

 Of course, this means in Skiena's example, the definiton of a singly-linked list includes the tag "list" and the type-id "list".
 I am not sure how to apply this template to a more concrete example I can give in my data structure study page.

+On another note, I figured out how to change my avatar on the homepage for this blog.
+On all other pages though, the picture does not show up.
+I haven't yet figured out why.